Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 ## Custom elements

 At this point it might be a good time to mention [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
 Which is something different, but it generally goes hand in hand with shadow DOM.
-Yes, you can simply say `document.querySelector('#host').attachShadow({ mode: 'open' }).innerHTML = '<span class="inner">I am the terror that flaps in the night</span>'`.
+Yes, you can simply say

 ```JavaScript
 document.querySelector('#host')
     .attachShadow({ mode: 'open' })
     .appendChild(document.createTextNode('I am the terror that flaps in the night'))
 ```

 But there's no fun in that.